grinnell-cs/csc151-images/pages/syllabus.md

 + **Reading problems**: quick assessments of the concepts found in the daily reading in preparation for in-class activities.  _**Reading problems are generally due at {{ site.evening_due_time }} the night before class**_ (e.g., the problems associated with a reading for Wednesday's class are due Tuesday at {{ site.evening_due_time }})
 + **Lab exercises**: practice problems worked on during class, frequently collaboratively, with a partner.  _**Lab exercises are generally due immediately before the next class**_ (e.g., the problems associated with the lab from Wednesday's class are due Friday at {{ site.meeting_start_time }} and the problems associated with the lab from Friday's class are due Monday at {{ site.meeting_start_time }}).
 + **Mini-Projects**: individually completed, small-scale programming projects that apply the weekly concepts to the themes of the course.
 To earn an A, one must do an excellent job on most of the mini-projects and the group project.
-(You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally due on Wednesdays at {{ site.evening_due_time }}.**_
+(You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally due on Tuesdays at {{ site.evening_due_time }}.**_
 + **Group project**: a final, group-based project, that you will complete toward the end of the semester.
 The group project brings together the various materials you've learned throughout the semesters.
 In computing a final grade, we treat the group project as a mini-project.
 + **Learning assessments**: individually completed problems that directly assess your mastery of the learning goals of the course.
 To earn an A, one must pass learning assessments for 22 of the 24 learning objectives.
 (You will have the opportunity to retake any of the learning assessments you do not pass.)  _**Sets of Learning Assessments will be distributed at 4:00 p.m. on four Mondays throughout the semester and will be due on Wednesdays at {{ site.evening_due_time }}**_.
 There will not be mini-projects in weeks that learning assessments are given.  _**Single learning assessments will also be given as quizzes in class on Fridays.**_
 + **Metacognitive reflections**: Short reflective pieces given before and after most assignments and exams.  _**Pre-task reflections are generally due the evening after a task is assigned.
 Post-task reflections are generally due the day after the task is due.**_